 - What can you contribute to this company?

-We said it earlier and we will say again: there is no right or wrong way to run interviews, among major types of interview.
+We said it earlier and we will say it again: there is no right or wrong way to run interviews, among major types of interviews.

 - Working Interview